TheOdinProject/curriculum/git/project_git_remotes.md

   <a href="http://i.imgur.com/nPZpeHY.png"><img class="tutorial-img" src="http://i.imgur.com/nPZpeHY.png" title="Click Compare & Pull Request" /></a>
 12. Once we click that we can add a message to the person who is going to accept or reject the pull request.
 In this case the standard message is fine.
   <a href="http://i.imgur.com/PEfej8w.png"><img class="tutorial-img" src="http://i.imgur.com/PEfej8w.png" title="Click Create Pull Request" /></a>
-13. As you can see below the person viewing the pull request before approving it to be merged into TheOdinProject/Curriculum `Master` can see a summary of all the lines you have changed.
+13. As you can see below the person viewing the pull request before approving it to be merged into `TheOdinProject/curriculum:Master` can see a summary of all the lines you have changed.
   <a href="http://i.imgur.com/XaRdf46.png"><img class="tutorial-img" src="http://i.imgur.com/XaRdf46.png" title="View changes to files" /></a>
 14. Success!
 Now all that is needed is for TheOdinProject to approve your submission.
 You're first contribution to an open source project on GitHub.
-Although it is minor the process for any contribution to any repository you find on GitHub is the same as outlined here.
-Go forth and help the open source community!
+Although it is a minor contribution the process for any contribution to any repository you find on GitHub is the same as outlined here.
+So now when you have suggestions to improve the TheOdinProject's curriculum you can now create a pull request and help your fellow students.
+It's a team effort, go forth and help the open source community!

 ## Helpful Links
 * [GitHub Forking](https://gist.github.com/Chaser324/ce0505fbed06b947d962)